 Officers may be appointed or made available under Part 3 of the Public Sector Management Act 1994 to enable the Director to perform their functions.

-[Section 8 amended by No. 28 of 2006 s.
+[Section 8 amended: No. 28 of 2006 s.
 171.]

 9. Delegation by Director

 (1) The Director may by instrument in writing delegate to an officer referred to in section 8 the performance of any of his or her functions including functions under a written law, but not including the power to delegate under this section.